- 1 About ZenTao Enterprise

 Now go to the Review page and you can see all you just set for the action displayed.

-Rules are set to display tips when a fields is a certain value.
+Rules are set to verify the data of an action and display tips when a fields is a certain value.

 Rules options are data and SQL.